vschau/mws-restaurant-stage-2/README.md

 - cd into the folder
 - `npm install`
 - `npm install http-server -g`
-- Note that you need to install [ImageMagick](https://www.imagemagick.org/script/download.php) (need to check mark 'Install legacy utilities' and 'Add application directory to your system path' during installation to resize the images.
 - `npm run build`
+- Alternative: instead of using `npm run build`, can use gulp instead.
+Note that you need to install [ImageMagick](https://www.imagemagick.org/script/download.php) (need to check mark 'Install legacy utilities' and 'Add application directory to your system path' during installation to resize the images.
 - cd into the `dist` folder
 - Run `http-server . -p 3000`
 - Open http://localhost:3000 in the browser